yfngdu/bbb-web-extension/README.md

 [**Chrome** extension]() <!-- TODO: Add chrome extension link inside parenthesis -->

 ## Development
-Turn developer mode on for chrome extensions (at chrome://extensions) and load the build/ directory unpacked into the extensions.

 Run `npm install` to install packages.

 Run `cp public/manifest.json.example public/manifest.json` to create a manifest file.